Mallampati score: Technique

+Phonation during the assessment includes the patient making an "Ah" sound with mouth open and tongue maximally protruded in either sitting or supine position.
+This action leads elevation of the soft palate, therefore, improving the Mallampati classification grade.
+Phonation has been shown to improve Mallampati classes III and IV to I and II in majority of assessments.
+Studies found that these improvements identified falsely classified difficult airways in most cases but have also falsely masked difficult airways in minority of cases.
+Given the morbidity and mortality associated with difficult airways, it is important to standardize the approach for airway trainees, and larger studies are needed to conclude whether phonation improves the predictive value of Mallampati scoring.

-Further research may be needed to determine the most effective consistent and predictive approach on which to standardize Mallampati Scoring.
+Further research may be needed to determine the most effective and consistent approach on which to standardize Mallampati Scoring.

 Clinical significance

 While Mallampati classes I and II are associated with relatively easy intubation, classes III and IV are associated with increased difficulty.

 A systematic review of 42 studies, with 34,513 participants, found that the modified Mallampati score is a good predictor of difficult direct laryngoscopy and intubation, but poor at predicting difficult bag mask ventilation.
 Therefore, the study concluded that while useful in combination with other tests to predict the difficulty of an airway, it is not sufficiently accurate alone.

+In a systematic review of 133 studies with 844,206 participants, the use of multiple screening tests, including Thyromental distance, Wilson score, Mallampati score, neck mobility, Upper Lip Bite Test, is recommended in clinical practice to predict a difficult airway in patient with seemingly normal anatomy, although their predictive value alone was limited and variable.